 Eiffage Energie Systeme conducted initial investigations into this event, but to date these investigations have not identified the origin of the overexposure.
 It is possible that the recorded dose is due to incorrect use of the dosimeter and does not correspond to the actual exposure of the worker.
 The company has nevertheless highlighted malfunctions in the management of the dosimetry devices and in the analysis of results, as well as a lack of radiation protection culture.

-ASN will shortly conduct an inspection into this event to check the investigative measures and the actions taken by Eiffage Énergie Système.
-ASN will try to ensure that the dose effectively received by the worker is established.
+ASN has conducted an inspection into this event to check the investigative measures and the actions taken by Eiffage Énergie Système.

 Event date: Wed, 24-04-2019